“Allah is with the patient” (Al Baqarah: 153)

-Patience (or forbearing) is the state of endurance under difficult circumstances, which can mean persevering in the face of delay or provocation without acting on annoyance/anger in a negative way; or exhibiting forbearance when under strain, especially when faced with longer-term difficulties.
+Patience (or forbearing) is the state of endurance under difficult circumstances, which can mean persevering in the face of provocation without acting on annoyance/anger in a negative way; or exhibiting forbearance when under strain, especially when faced with long-term difficulties.

-Patience in Islam is one of the best and most valuable virtues of life.
-Through patience, a Muslim believes that an individual can grow closer to God and thus attain true peace.
-It is also stressed in Islam, that God is with those who are patient, more specifically during suffering.
+Patience in Islam is one of the best and most valuable virtues in life.
+Through patience, a Muslim believes that an individual can grow closer to Allah and thus attain true peace.
+It is also stressed in Islam, that Allah is with those who are patient, more specifically during suffering.
 Some of the Quranic verses about patience urge Muslims to:

-“Seek God’s help with patience, perseverance and prayer” (Al Baqarah: 45).
+“Seek Allah’s help with patience, perseverance and prayer”

-“No one will be granted such goodness except those who exercise patience and self-restraint, none but persons of the greatest good fortune” (Fussilat: 35).
+“No one will be granted such goodness except those who exercise patience and self-restraint”

-A key figure in the Qur’an used to demonstrate patience is Job (peace be upon him), who survived his trial by keeping his belief in God and remaining patient.
-The Muslim faith believes that without a good spirit while enduring, the struggle will not bear its full reward, thus, patiently persevering, striving and going forward, despite the difficulty, is the pinnacle of behaviour during challenging times.
+A key figure in the Quran used to demonstrate patience is Prophet Ayyub (Job) (peace be upon him), who survived his trial by keeping his belief in Allah and remaining patient.
+Muslims believe that without a good spirit while enduring, the struggle will not bear its full reward, thus, patiently persevering, striving and going forward, despite the difficulty, is the pinnacle of behaviour during challenging times.
 Through every difficulty, Allah promises there will be found relief upon its conclusion.
 Instead of wanting to skip challenging times and avoid them, Allah is teaching that the way to the easing is through the difficulty.
-It takes patience, perseverance, or enduring with a good spirit still intact, in order to reap both the internal and external rewards of struggle.
+It takes patience, perseverance, or enduring with a good spirit still intact, in order to reap both the internal and external rewards of the struggle.

 In another hadith narrated by Aisha (may Allah be pleased with her): I asked Allah’s Apostle (peace be upon him) about the plague.
-He (peace be upon him) said, “That was a means of torture which Allah used to send upon whomsoever He wished, but He made it a source of mercy for the believers, for anyone who is residing in a town in which this disease is present, and remains there and does not leave that town, but has patience and hopes for Allah’s reward, and knows that nothing will befall him except what Allah has written for him, then he will get such reward as that of a martyr” (Bukhari).
+He (peace be upon him) said, “That was a means of torture, which Allah used to send upon whoever He wished, but He also made it a source of mercy for the believers, for anyone who is residing in a town in which this disease is present, and remains there and does not leave that town, but has patience and hopes for Allah’s reward, and knows that nothing will befall him except what Allah has written for him, then he will get the reward of a martyr” (Bukhari).